gatvr

 Period: from the full 1970's to the full 1980's

 The Cinema Products CP 16 was an update of the AURICON 16mm camera.
 The CP 16 was termed 'single system'(the magnetic record head was built-in) and had a dedicated zoom lens.
-Very light-weight, with a small side mounted 20v battery, this camera continued in tv news-gathering use until ENG took hold.
-The larger image shows the camera 'dressed' for news gathering in a recent production, with a Mitchell 400ft magazine
+Very light-weight, with a integral 20v battery, this camera continued in tv news-gathering use until electronic cameras supplanted them in the late 1980s.
+GA TV has three examples, plus a wooden reproduction.
+Spot the difference....

 See the same period